Chimichurri Chicken Soup

 I will say that I actually crave soup during the colder months.
 Enduring the cold and sometimes downright frigid temperatures of Minnesota each winter, our lives depend on hot meals loaded with flavor and comfort.

-This Chicken Chimichurri Soup with White Beans is like your familiar chicken soup, but with a wonderful flavor twist.
+This Chimichurri Chicken Soup is like your familiar chicken soup, but with a wonderful flavor twist.
+You’ll love the chimichurri sauce and creamy white beans.
 Fill your bowl.
 Cozy on in!

 * This is a sponsored post, created in partnership with Gold’n Plump®.